NessLloyd/Deepfake/README.md

 ## Model Training Overview

-We fine-tuned **EfficientNetB3**, a powerful CNN architecture known for its balance of speed and accuracy.
+I fine-tuned **EfficientNetB3**, a CNN architecture known for its balance of speed and accuracy.
 Here's how the model was trained:

 | **Parameter**       | **Value**              |
 |---------------------|------------------------|